 Finally, visualize what your perfect world would look like.
 Write a description of a day in your perfect world or what your perfect world would look like.

-For example, a perfect day for me would be where I am coaching, teaching, and empowering pastors to be all they can be and inspiring them to trust God in overcoming life's difficulties.
-This plays out for me in a couple of ways: As a speaker, (preaching, teaching, performing weddings and funerals) and as a coach (training pastors in starting and growing churches).
+For example, a perfect day for me would be where I am coaching, teaching, and empowering others to be all they can be and inspiring them to trust God in overcoming life's adversities.
+This plays out for me in a couple of ways: As a speaker, (preaching, teaching, performing weddings and funerals) and as a coach (training pastors and small business owners).